ModusCreateOrg/genus/README.md

 [![Modus Create](./images/modus.logo.svg)](https://moduscreate.com)

+## Quick Start

+On macOS or Ubuntu 16.04, with git installed, run:

+    git clone https://github.com/ModusCreateOrg/genus.git # Clone src
+    genus/scripts/build.sh                                # Build it
+    genus/build/genus                                     # Run genus

+Once this is built, you can make changes to the sources and rebuild with just these commands:

+    cd genus/build
+    cmake ..        # only needed if you change CMakeLists.txt
+    make

+Alternatively you may use the [CLion IDE](https://www.jetbrains.com/clion/) to develop the project and run the builds.

 ## Repository set up for development

 This repo and the [creative-engine](https://github.com/ModusCreateOrg/creative-engine) repo work together.
-A soft link to `creative-engine` is automatically created by cmake or make.
+The build scripts (`scripts/build.sh`, `cmake` or `make`) will automatically create a soft link to creative-engine.

 Thus you will need to fork and clone this and the `creative-engine` repos AT THE SAME LEVEL: